Therapeutic boarding schools can provide an important solution for boy struggling with academic or life or both.

 Future Men is a therapeutic boarding school, so it also features a focus on improving your boy’s education.
 Our therapy is Biblically-based, and is highly effective in creating life-long change.

 As boys begin to straighten out their behavior, they are once again able to do well in school.
 Often, troubled boys are lagging behind in their academics.
-Future Men, however, is a therapeutic boarding school for boys where even teenagers who were extremely behind in school can catch up through our credit recovery program!
+Future Men offers a therapeutic boarding school where boys can catch up on school through our credit recovery program!

 One of the most worrisome things about your son’s behavior is likely the sense that he is destroying his future.
 Without an education, he might be doomed to working dead-end jobs and his behavioral troubles could get worse and worse.
 We know that no parents want this for their child, and they don’t have to!
 Future Men will give your son a way to succeed in academics and life.
 Boys can make up credits here much more quickly than at other therapy ranches.

 Boys who come to this program can catch up on schoolwork in less time than available elsewhere.
 A typical school year can be accomplished in as little as four to five months here!
 Where traditional schools are unable to deal with troubled boys, that is all we do at Future Men.
 Our curriculum is accredited through the North Central Association Commission on Schools, as well, so credits they earn here are transferrable when they return home to Ohio.
 Most importantly, the small enrollment size of this program ensures that each students receives the hands-on attention they couldn’t get back in their old school.
 This is often crucial for troubled teenagers, as they learn at different paces and require a more tailored approach.
 Your son is not beyond help, Future Men will get him ready for a future he could not have dreamed of.